 This kind of root cause analysis can be done by manufacturers with the help of Adhesion Process Experts and a surface analysis system that is sensitive to the, sometimes subtle, chemical changes surfaces go through.

 When materials are cleaned and treated with vapor degreasers, primers, or plasma, the chemical composition of the surface changes to make a more reactive surface.
 This reactivity creates strong chemical bonds between the surface and the polymer coating.
 Measuring surface reactivity as a way to measure the readiness of a surface for overmolding means you can make decisions about your adhesion process based on the most precise variables affecting your bonding outcomes.
 You can know what steps are making your surfaces more bondable, which ones might not be useful in the ways you thought, you can know if you’re preserving your bondable surface during storage or degrading it and to what extent, if you have a way of measuring these changes.

-To learn how understanding and controlling your adhesion process will lead to strong, reliable bonds for overmolding and other coating and encapsulation processes, download our eBook about how to conduct a thorough root cause investigation.
-Whether you’re implementing overmolding for the first time into your production or have been experiencing issues with your coatings, the steps outlined in this guide will help you know where your pain points are and how to protect them.
-Download your free copy today: Checklist: Adhesion Failure Root-Cause Analysis for Manufacturers.
+To learn how understanding and controlling your adhesion process will lead to strong, reliable bonds for overmolding and other coating and encapsulation processes, download our eBook about how to create a production process that produces the highest quality medical products.
+Whether you’re implementing overmolding into your production for the first time or have been experiencing issues with your coatings, the steps outlined in this guide will help you build certainty into your manufacturing process.
+Download your free copy today: How to Streamline Process Design to Production for Medical Devices.